eclipsesource/tabris-js/doc/touch.md

 ### Event Object

-Event handlers for touch events receive an event object as single parameter.
+Event handlers for touch events receive an event object as the second parameter.
+(This first is the widget.)
 This event object includes the following properties:

 - **time**: *number* - number of milliseconds since the start of the app
 - **touches**: *[touch, ...]* - an array of touch objects for all current touches.
 Since multiple touches are currently not supported, this array has always one element.